Lackawanna County Child Custody Lawyer

 - Keep a journal: Documenting certain things could immensely benefit your chances of retaining child custody.
 Keep track of how much time you spend with the children, what activities you do, how much the other parent spends with them, and any negative remarks or threats you believe would impact custody.
 You should also try to recollect the past six months as well and document any notable incidents to the best of your ability.

 - Never leave the family residence until a custody arrangement is in place: If you are going to move out of the family home without the children, having a court order in place is critical.
 Leaving without one can greatly harm your child custody case.

 - Show that you are able to provide for them: Assuming you moved out of the family residence with a court order in place, it will be helpful to prove to the court that you are well established and capable of caring for the children, have a job, a place to live, community ties, and have already been preparing for school and child care.
 If the other parent is not capable of adequately providing for the children, it is important to find others who can testify to this.

 If you are going through a divorce, there is no need to go through the custody process yourself.
 It is beneficial to have a practiced child custody attorney by your side to guide you and help you obtain the results you desire.

-At O'Malley Law Office, LLC our custody attorneys have more than 80 years of combined professional experience and they are eager and ready to help you.
-We represent those throughout Lackawanna County -- Clarks Summit, Scranton, and throughout PA.
+At O'Malley Law Office, LLC our child custody attorneys have more than 80 years of combined professional experience and they are eager and ready to help you.
+We represent those throughout Lackawanna County and Pennsylvania, including Clarks Summit and Scranton.